The Cowboy Way (film): Cast

 In addition, Travis Tritt makes a cameo appearance.

+Production

+In January 1993, it was reported that Woody Harrelson and Brad Pitt were being courted by Imagine Entertainment to star in the William D. Wittliff scripted action-adventure film The Cowboy Way about two New Mexico cowboys who travel to New York City to rescue their ranch hand's kidnapped daughter.
+In April of that year, Gregg Champion was set to direct with Harrelson confirmed as one of the leads with the search for a co-lead continuing.
+By June, Kiefer Sutherland was in final negotiations to star in the film alongside Harrelson.
+According to Harrelson, he'd been trying to star The Cowboy Way for years with the script having once been positioned as a Kevin Costner vehicle with Costner even contributing to one of the drafts of the script.

 Reception

-On review aggregator Rotten Tomatoes, The Cowboy Way has an approval rating of 20% based on 15 reviews, with an average rating of 4.2/10.

 Joe Brown of The Washington Post said, "The Cowboy Way is a weak rehashing of the Crocodile Dundee gimmick: two modern-day cowboys taming the Wild East.
 The tired formula may still have some life left in it, but not this 'Way'.
 This dud ranch is saddled with the charisma-free teaming of dumb guns Woody Harrelson and Kiefer Sutherland."